 By Melanie Fitzpatrick ‑ May 22, 2019

 Today marks the final day of INTA, with five days of insightful debate drawing to a close.
 This year’s event certainly didn’t disappoint and has once again demonstrated why it’s a highlight of the IP calendar – a unique chance to engage with the big IP issues of our time and to meet fascinating people from across the world.
-Hats off to the organizers and the city of Boston for hosting such a vibrant conference.
+Hats off to the organisers and the city of Boston for hosting such a vibrant conference.

 At INTA we’ve had the opportunity to meet with some of the most dynamic leaders from the legal and corporate worlds – people who play a central role in shaping the innovations of tomorrow.
 With this in mind, it’s difficult to pick out a single highlight from what has been a fantastic conference, but Michael Haddad’s inspirational keynote speech and passionate defence of the environment will certainly stay with us.